shihuihong214/huihong.shi/_pages/about.md

 [**Conference**] Thirty-seventh Conference on Neural Information Processing Systems (NeurIPS 2023)

 [**Abstract**]
-We propose to reparameterize pre-trained Vision Transformers (ViTs) with ***a mixture of multiplication primitives***, such as bitwise shifts and additions, towards a new type of *multiplication-reduced model* called ShiftAddViT.
+We reparameterize pre-trained Vision Transformers (ViTs) with ***a mixture of multiplication primitives***, such as bitwise shifts and additions, to obtain ShiftAddViT.
 This approach aims to achieve end-to-end ***inference speedups on GPUs*** without requiring training from scratch.
 </div>
 </div>